 Covered Health Care Service The Amount You Pay Designated Network and Network The Amount You Pay Out-of-Network What are the Limitations & Exceptions?
-Physician's Office Se ervices - Sickness and I njury Physician's Office Se What Is the Copayment or Coinsurance You Pay?
-This May Include a Copayment, Coinsurance or Both. standard sta 45% Copayment/ Coinsurance and any deductible for the following services also apply when the Covered Health Care Service is performed in a Physician's office: Lab, radiology/X-rays and other diagnostic services described under Lab, X-Ray and Diagnostic - Outpatient.
-Major diagnostic and nuclear medicine described under Major Diagnostic and Imaging - Outpatient.
-Outpatient Pharmaceutical Products described under Pharmaceutical Products described under Pharmaceutical Products - Outpatient.
-Diagnostic and therapeutic scopic procedures described under Scopic Procedures - Outpatient Diagnostic and Therapeutic.
-Outpatient surgery procedures described under Surgery - Outpatient.
-Outpatient therapeutic procedures described under Surgery - Outpatient.
+Physician's Office S ervices - Sickness and I njury What Is the Copayment or Coinsurance You Pay?
+This May Include a Copayment, Coinsurance or Both. \$80 per visit for a Primary Care Physician office visit or \$200 per visit for a Specialist office visit None for allergy injections when no other service is provided during the office visit 45% Copayment/ Coinsurance and any deductible for the following services also apply when the Covered Health Care Service is performed in a Physician's office: • Lab, radiology/X-rays and other diagnostic services described under Lab, X-Ray and Diagnostic - Outpatient. • Major diagnostic and nuclear medicine described under Major Diagnostic and Imaging - Outpatient. • Outpatient Pharmaceutical Products described under Pharmaceutical Products - Outpatient. • Diagnostic and therapeutic scopic procedures described under Scopic Procedures - Outpatient Diagnostic and Therapeutic. • Outpatient surgery procedures described under Surgery - Outpatient. • Outpatient therapeutic procedures described under Therapeutic Treatments - Outpatient.